Affiliate links on Android Authority may earn us a commission. Learn more.

 - Use active real-time antivirus protection — Use antivirus software that runs in the background to protect your system in real-time.

-Antivirus software will generally protect you from hacks and other safety issues, and even help remove existing hacks.
+PC antivirus software will generally protect you from hacks and other safety issues, and even help remove existing hacks.
 There are many great free antivirus software, but you can get a paid one if you want to go the extra mile.
-Find our recommendations at the links below.

 No. Generally, no company will call you about something like that.
 If somebody is calling you about your computer being hacked, it’s likely a scam call, and you should not entertain it.